Woman killed after fire rips through several buildings in Bayonne

 BAYONNE, N.J. — One woman is dead after a fire ripped through three buildings in New Jersey early Wednesday.

-At least 50 firefighters are on scene battling the blaze that erupted at a mixed-use building on 795 Broadway near W. 36th street in Bayonne.
+At least 50 firefighters are on scene battling the blaze that erupted around 1:30 a.m. at a mixed-use building on 795 Broadway near W. 36th street in Bayonne.

 A woman was pronounced dead, officials on scene confirmed.